CircleCI-Archived/macOS-M1-Preview-Documentation/README.md

 ### Supported Xcode Images
 * [Xcode 14.0.1](https://circleci.com/docs/testing-ios#supported-xcode-versions)
 * [Xcode 13.4.1](https://circleci.com/docs/testing-ios#supported-xcode-versions)

+The images provided during the preview phase are pre-production and are not indicative of the final images that will ship at product launch.
+Software setup, software versions, and general configurations may differ compared to our Intel based images and may be updated at any time during the preview phase.
+We will make the best effort to align the M1 images with the current Intel images.
 ### Known Limitations
 * This preview is not FedRAMP compliant.
 * A security review of the new platform is underway.